 The traffic we live in may seem normal to those of us who grew up with it, but we tend to overlook that it is a product of choices made by cities since the 1930’s; choices that moved cities away from human-oriented transportation in favor of motor vehicles.

 This is especially true for bicycle riding, even in our neighborhoods.
 Cyclists are often placed side-by-side with automotive traffic – not exactly the epitome of relaxation – or are expected to use the sidewalk, posing a hazard for pedestrians.

 Protected bike lanes are part of the solution that can benefit everyone – including drivers and pedestrians – in the effort to make cycling safer.
 These are conventional bike lanes (or a pair of bi-directional lanes, often dubbed a “cycle track”) with an added physical barrier that provides a safety buffer from automotive traffic.
 Some of these barriers are as simple as rubber traffic pylons, while the safest designs have physical curb separation.

-In South Florida, protected lanes are not widespread, but recent initiatives, such as the proposed Gables Greenways in Coral Gables and pending state legislation (HB 117, 2018), have brought them to public attention.
+In South Florida, protected lanes are not widespread, but recent initiatives, such as the proposed Gables Greenways in Coral Gables and pending state legislation (HB 117, 2018 Update: Bill was postponed and withdrawn as of 3/10/2018), have brought them to public attention.

 You can actually ride around with your kids without having to be in constant fear of cars, cross the street without having to dash across huge boulevards, and enjoy slower and less frequent traffic.